Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 ![image](http://wiki.wildlandermod.com/Assets/RequiremPatch.png)

-- Any mods which don't Add new NPCS, followers, Spells and weapons, should be installed below the wildlander Full mod(E.g. Autosave manager, bathtubs Basins and beyond, tentpalooza)
+- Any mods which don't Add new NPCS, followers, Spells and weapons, should be installed below the Wildlander Full mod(E.g. Autosave manager, bathtubs Basins and beyond, tentpalooza)
-- Run the reqtificator whenever you change the load order.
+- Run the Reqtificator whenever you change the load order.

 Close mod organizer - and use the launcher to start the game.

+---

+## Can i add.....?

+How are we supposed to know?
+There are over 50,000 mods on nexus, There is no way anyone can tell you if a mod is going to cause problems or not.

+First thing to check
+1. Mod Conflicts from Mod organizer tool - this will tell you if the files being changed as touched by any other mods in the list.
+You would see this by looking at Mod organizers "information" panel to see if any files are overwritten by your new mod.
+2. Record conflict resolution.
+The next thing to check is the actual ESP/ESL/ESM files for conflicts.
+I would recommend the following guide <https://tes5edit.github.io/docs/5-conflict-detection-and-resolution.html> to help you to learn how to check for mod conflicts within SSEEdit.
+If there are any then most likely you would need to write a conflict resolution patch.

+---

+## Can i Remove.....?

+The Wildlander mod itself has a lot of Master files (144 plugins).

+Files which are masters are required by the mod itself, and disabling the master will cause the game to crash.

+I'm commonly asked about the following mods.
+They are all Masters of Wildlander and cannot be removed without extensively editing the Wildlander mod itself :-
+* Suspicious city guards
+* Sunhelm
+* Frostfall
+* Requiem
+* Immersive Horses
+* Follower Live Package

 ---